alexis-82/docker/README.md

 - `docker exec`: Executes a command within a running container.
 - `docker images --filter=since=ID`: Displays the list of direct or indirect child images.
 - `docker image rmi -f ID`: Forced deletion of the image.
+- `docker container ls`: Displays the list of containers.

+## Complete example commands
+- `docker build -t $imageName .`: Builds the image, where the period indicates the path to the Dockerfile.
+- `docker run --rm --name $containerName -it $imageName`: Launches the container from an image, where --rm removes the container once it finishes, and -it stands for interactive.
+- `docker run --rm --name $containerName -it -e myKey=pippo $imageName`: Specifies a variable with the -e flag, which is very useful for databases.
+- `docker build -t $imageName .`: Besides building, it also updates the container if we modify the Dockerfile.
+- `docker run --rm --name $containerName -it -p 3001:3000 $imageName`: Specifies the host:container ports with the -p flag (port 3001 from the browser).
+- `docker exec -it $containerName /bin/sh`: Enters interactive mode, i.e., shell, within the container.

 ## Procedure for Creating Image with Container
 ⚠️ Python3 with pip must be installed beforehand.